SpinSpinSugar/riscv-check/README.md

 # riscv-check
 [![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)](https://github.com/pylint-dev/pylint)
 =========

-Simple script for autotesting codegen
+Simple script for testing RISC-V codegeneration of RISC-V extensions (currently bitmanip only)

 ## How to use:
 ```